MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/xbl-discount.md

 # Multiplayer subsidy and FAQ for Xbox Live managed partners

-This page provides pricing information and guidance for [Xbox Live managed partners](https://docs.microsoft.com/gaming/xbox-live/get-started/setup-partner-center/setup-partner-center-id-partners) interested in using PlayFab services to accomplish multiplayer scenarios across PC, Mobile, and Xbox One.
+This page describes billing behavior and answers common questions for [Xbox Live managed partners](https://docs.microsoft.com/gaming/xbox-live/get-started/setup-partner-center/setup-partner-center-id-partners) interested in using PlayFab services to power multiplayer scenarios.

-PlayFab and Xbox Live have partnered so game developers can power Xbox Live multiplayer activity with several PlayFab services for free.
-This includes [PlayFab Matchmaking](../../multiplayer/matchmaking/index.md) and [PlayFab Party](../../multiplayer/networking/index.md).
+PlayFab and Xbox Live have partnered so you can power Xbox Live multiplayer activity with several PlayFab services **for free.** This includes [PlayFab Matchmaking](../../multiplayer/matchmaking/index.md) and [PlayFab Party](../../multiplayer/networking/index.md).
 If you would like to take advantage of this program we recommend the following multiplayer design:

 1. Use the [Xbox Live SDK](https://docs.microsoft.com/gaming/xbox-live) to interface with Xbox Live social capabilities like Activity, Profile Cards, and game invites.
+If you are building a cross-network game, you will need to use the equivalent social APIs from Steam, Nintendo, Sony, etc. for those platforms, and comply with any applicable policies governing multiplayer and cross-network activity.
 2. Use [Xbox Live SmartMatch](https://docs.microsoft.com/gaming/xbox-live/multiplayer/multiplayer-manager/play-multiplayer-with-matchmaking) or  [PlayFab Matchmaking](../../multiplayer/matchmaking/index.md) to match players.
 3. Use [PlayFab Party](../../multiplayer/networking/index.md) to connect players for device-to-device networking or chat.

-If you are building a cross-network game, you will need to use the equivalent social APIs from Steam, Sony PlayStation, etc. for those platforms, and comply with any platform policies governing multiplayer and cross-network activity.

-Microsoft's desire is for game studios to be able to deploy interoperable matchmaking, networking, and chat infrastructure and enable safe interactivity between players across platforms.
-Usage associated with Xbox Live logged-in players (using `LoginWithXbox()`) and complying with [Xbox Live Integration Policies](https://aka.ms/XboxLivePolicy) will be zero-rated.
+Free Xbox Live activity for Party and Matchmaking is tracked by examining the PlayFab log-in API used by the player device.
+If `LoginWithXbox()` is used, and the game complies with [Xbox Live Integration Policies](https://aka.ms/XboxLivePolicy), that player activity will be zero-rated and free.
+Our goal is helping creators deploy interoperable cross-network matchmaking, networking, and chat infrastructure that enables safe and secure interactivity between players across platforms.

 ## What limits are there to Xbox Live free usage of PlayFab Party or Matchmaking?
-There are reasonable limits enforced by the PlayFab terms of service (e.g. unnecessary usage that threatens the reliability of the service will be rate-limited). **The other limit is translation.** Translation functionality is not included in the free program, and usage of translation functionality will require upgrading your studio to a paid tier.
+**Translation is not included in the free program.** Usage of translation functionality will require upgrading your studio to a paid tier.

-There are not any other limits to the free program, It is intended to be used for very large games with millions of Party minutes or Matchmaking tickets per month without any cost to you.
+There is no limit on the number of match tickets, concurrent Party networks, or total Party networks, or any other "size" limitation.
+This free program is intended to support large titles (10M+ MAU) without any unexpected charges.

 ## Does this program apply only to Xbox console?
-No. This discount program applies to any platform where you can sign in with Xbox Live, including PC, iOS, and Android.
+No. This free program applies to any platform where you can sign in with Xbox Live, including PC, iOS, and Android.

 ## PlayFab Matchmaking and PlayFab Party are labeled as preview services.
 Can I use these services in production?
 Yes.
 These services are already used by several games in production and are supported 24/7 by PlayFab.
-We are using the preview phase to grow our customer base methodically, improve usability, and action customer feedback.
+We are using the preview phase to grow our customer base methodically while improving usability and actioning customer feedback.
+All Xbox Live managed partners are approved for the preview, and you can get a preview access code from your Microsoft developer partner manager.

 ## How do I ensure my usage of PlayFab Party is compliant with Xbox Live Integration policies?
-PlayFab Party is always compliant with Xbox Live network security requirements, and uses appropriately updated DTLS ciphers and complex keys.
+PlayFab Party is intrinsically compliant with Xbox Live network security requirements, and uses appropriately modern DTLS ciphers and complex keys.

 To facilitate using Party with Xbox Live and ensure communication behavior is compliant and respects player privacy and mute settings, there is an Xbox Live plug-in for Party.
+This essentially makes compliance automatic.
 [Please check out the Xbox Live Party plug-in topic for more information.](https://review.docs.microsoft.com/gaming/playfab/features/multiplayer/networking/party-xbox-live-guide)

 ## I am not currently a PlayFab customer but want to take advantage of the Xbox Live subsidy.
 How do I get started?